Dialpad LogoDialpad Logo Icon

 A chatbot can take care of some of these customer needs up front, like asking the person if they have questions about shipping and delivery, or if they’re calling about issue X.

-Your call center team is overwhelmed
+Your call centre team is overwhelmed

 This is the clearest indicator that something is wrong: your agents being deluged by customer questions.
 Make sure to pay close attention to the nature of the calls.
 If many of these are just simple questions, a chatbot can be a great solution.